danpeig/CloudComputingInterfaceKit/README.md

 * Status log with local and server errors/messages and warnings

 ## Backend features
-* REST based, can run from a server or locally
+* REST based, can run from a server anywhere or locally
 * Can be programmed to interface with native (binary executable) programs and libraries like Microsoft Excel
 * Plain and simple Node.js + Express.js, no extra modules
 * Compatible with encrypted and non-encrypted connections